 The gold market is seeing a solid recovery from Tuesday’s drop to a two-month low.
 In an interview with Kitco News, Saxo Bank head of commodity strategy Ole Hansen said that gold’s three-week correction is over and the market is on track to return above $2,000 an ounce even as weak commodity prices signal growing recession fears.

-Hansen’s bullish outlook on gold comes as the Bloomberg Commodity Index has fallen 13% this year, led by silver, copper and oil.
+Hansen’s bullish outlook for gold comes as the Bloomberg Commodity Index has fallen 13% this year, led by silver, copper and oil.
 Meanwhile, gold has gained nearly 6%, last trading at $1,976.70 an ounce.

 Hansen said that while weak commodity prices could ease inflationary pressures in the near term, renewed safe-haven demand remains a driver for gold.

 "Commodities are struggling because of the economic outlook.
 If the economy is as bad as commodities are pricing in, the Fed can't raise rates indefinitely.
 In this environment, gold could easily go back to $2,000 an ounce.
 We're not out of the woods yet.
-Going back to $2,000 would certainly improve sentiment," he said.
+Going back to $2,000 would definitely improve sentiment," he said.

-World gold continued to increase early this morning.
+World gold prices continued to rise early this morning.
 Photo: Kitco |

-Although gold prices have struggled to hold onto gains over the past three weeks, Hansen said a correction is inevitable.
+Although gold prices have struggled to hold gains over the past three weeks, Hansen said a correction is inevitable.
 He added that gold investors are going against the Fed as it prices in a significant rate cut by the end of the summer.

 TRAN HOAISource